IBM/kubernetes-logging-and-monitoring/docs/setup/README.md

     ![IKS Private Endpoints Enabled](images/iks_private_endpoint-enabled.png)

-## Step 3: Connecting to te=he Kubernetes cluster
+## Step 3: Connecting to the Kubernetes cluster

-1. In the left pane, select `Access` tab.
-This page provides CLI commands to setup your terminal environment to work with your IKS cluster.
+1. In the left pane of Kubernetes cluster details page, select the `Access` tab.
+This page provides CLI commands to setup your IKS cluster using a terminal environment.

     ![Access IKS Cluster](images/access_iks_cluster.png)